sandialabs/slycat/docs/install.rst

 * If you're running the Slycat container using boot2docker on another platform, this will be the IP address returned by::

-    $ boot2docker ip
+    $ docker-machine ip

-    The VM's Host only interface IP address is: 192.168.59.103
+    The VM's Host only interface IP address is: 192.168.99.100

 * The browser will complain that the server certificate is untrusted.
 This is because we use a self-signed certificate for the Docker container.
 Follow your browser's procedures to temporarily trust the connection.